Coronavirus (COVID-19): Nova Scotia COVID-19 Proof of Vaccination

 - indoor and outdoor wedding ceremonies and funerals (including receptions and visitation) that are hosted by a business or organization

-Proof of vaccination isn’t required for most places that don’t host formal gatherings, including:
+Proof of full vaccination isn't required for most places that don't host formal gatherings and places that offer essential, non-discretionary services and activities, including:

 - retail stores